I Am Not a Serial Killer (film): Release

 A trailer for the film was released on July 8.

 Reception

 On Rotten Tomatoes, the film holds an approval rating of 93% based on 57 reviews, with a weighted average rating of 6.85/10.
 The site's critical consensus reads, "I Am Not A Serial Killer honors the book it's based on with a well-acted drama that leavens its gore and dark themes with wry humor."

+Mark Kermode of The Guardian gave it 4 stars and said This satirically frightening picture feels like a lost film from another age, from the retro red titles to the analogue score.